OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 There are various places at which you can store a secret in order to execute certain CI/CD actions:

 - As part of your CI/CD tooling: a secret can be stored as a secret in [GitLab](https://docs.gitlab.com/charts/installation/secrets.html)/[GitHub](https://docs.github.com/en/actions/security-guides/encrypted-secrets)/[Jenkins](https://www.jenkins.io/doc/developer/security/secrets/).
 This is not the same as committing it to code.
-- As part of our secrets-management system: here you can store a secret in a secrets management system, such as facilities provided by a cloud provider ([AWS Secrets Manager](https://aws.amazon.com/secrets-manager/), [Azure Key Vault](https://azure.microsoft.com/nl-nl/services/key-vault/)), or other third party facilities ([Hashicorp Vault](https://www.vaultproject.io/), [Keeper](https://www.keepersecurity.com/), [Confidant](https://lyft.github.io/confidant/)).In this case, the CI/CD pipeline tooling requires credentials to connect to these secret management systems in order to have secrets in place.
+- As part of our secrets-management system: here you can store a secret in a secrets management system, such as facilities provided by a cloud provider ([AWS Secrets Manager](https://aws.amazon.com/secrets-manager/), [Azure Key Vault](https://azure.microsoft.com/nl-nl/services/key-vault/), [Google Secret Manager](https://cloud.google.com/secret-manager)), or other third party facilities ([Hashicorp Vault](https://www.vaultproject.io/), [Keeper](https://www.keepersecurity.com/), [Confidant](https://lyft.github.io/confidant/)).In this case, the CI/CD pipeline tooling requires credentials to connect to these secret management systems in order to have secrets in place.

 Another alternative here, is using the CI/CD pipeline to leverage the Encryption as a Service from the secrets management systems to do the encryption of a secret.
 The CI/CD tooling can then commit the secret encrypted to Git, which can then be fetched by the consuming service at deployment and decrypted again.
 See section 3.6 for more details.